 - You can also block a specific page using “Meta Robots” tags.

 In the WordPress technical SEO section, let’s look at some of the key technical SEO aspects that can be configured within WordPress such as page speed improvements, dealing with duplicate content and optimising internal linking.

 By combining WordPress with some popular plugins and techniques, you should be able to speed up your website and prevent a lot of easily avoidable duplicate content issues.

 Configure WordPress to Improve Speed & Performance

 One of the most important areas of technical SEO is page speed optimisation which is great for Google and for the user experience.
-Google has in-fact officially stated that page speed is a ranking factor.
+Google has in fact officially stated that page speed is a ranking factor.
+In fact, Core Web Vitals will be used as a ranking signal by Google from May 2021.
 Most sites struggle to optimise is page speed and site performance because it requires dev resources.

 - WordPress Caching Plugins.
 Use one of the WordPress caching plugins.
 Never use 2 caching plugins on the one WordPress installation as they could create conflicts.
 The following WordPress caching plugins are popular;

-- W3 Total Cache Plugin: With WordPress caching, you’re essentially creating static versions of your posts and pages, so it can be rendered quickly by browsers for better user experience.
+- W3 Total Cache Plugin: With WordPress caching, you’re essentially creating static versions of your posts and pages, so they can be rendered quickly by browsers for a better user experience.
 After you’ve installed the plugin, you’ll see a new menu in the left sidebar called Performance.
 I enable Page Cache, Minify, Browser Cache, and CDN on all my sites.
 Now, it’s important to note that the W3 Total Cache settings that work for my site, won’t necessarily work for yours.
-There are way too many variables to consider like your server set up, your hosting plan and more.
+There are way too many variables to consider like your server set-up, your hosting plan and more.